shp5238/Quantum-Monte-Carlo-Option-Pricing/README.md

 # Quantum Monte Carlo for Option Pricing

 Hello!
 My name is Shreya.
-I built this project to explore the use of quantum computing techniques to simulate randomness in financial modelling, specifically for pricing call options.
+I built this project to explore the use of quantum computing techniques to simulate randomness in financial modeling, specifically for pricing call options.
 I will compare the classical Monte Carlo method to a quantum-enhanced approach that uses quantum-generated random numbers.

 By doing this, I hope to understand how quantum technology can be used in financial applications, especially in contexts where randomness and simulation are core components.